Haley-Ittner/CupConverter/README.md

-# CupConverter
+# Example Programs
-An example program used when I was an SI
+A collection of example programs and other work that I did as a Student Instructor to help my students.